 Hardware information for Intel Edison-based setups¶

-- Nuts and Bolts to hold the Edison on to the Explorer Board
+- Nuts and Bolts to attach the Edison to the Explorer Board Block

 - At least one Lithium battery